EladBeber/CTFlearn-Writeups/Cryptography/Medium/5x5 Crypto/README.md

 ## Solution

-So this is pretty easy , We simply need to create this 5x5 greed and take the letters in cells mention above, Lets write python script.
+So this is pretty easy , We simply need to create this 5x5 greed and take the letters in cells mention above.

 Flag : ```ABCTF{b1nw4lk_is_us3ful} ```